-• A second port, if you wish to return the standard output to the sending application and that application requires a separate port.

-Any protocol in use by the sending application.
-The options supported by the Navigator RIP are basic TCP/IP socket stream or Xinet PapConnect.
+- A second port, if you wish to return the standard output to the sending application and that application requires a separate port. - Any protocol in use by the sending application.
+The option supported by the Navigator Harlequin RIP is TCP/IP socket stream.